Guneev9/blog-1/content/post/2018-09-05-linear-regression-modeling-and-assumptions.md

                      3rd Qu.:16640
                      Max.   :63770

-Some simple observations that can be taken from the summary are:
+Some simple observations that can be made from the summary are:

 1. The age of participants varies from 18 to 64.
 2. Around 49.48% of participants are female.